- Interstate Connectivity

 |Chicago, IL||721 Miles|

-The Charlottesville Albemarle Regional Airport (CHO) provides direct, daily flights to Atlanta, Charlotte, Chicago, New York City, Philadelphia, and Washington, DC via American Airlines, Delta Airlines, and United Airlines.
+The Charlottesville-Albemarle Airport (CHO) provides direct, daily flights to Atlanta, Charlotte, Chicago, New York City, Philadelphia, and Washington, DC via American, Delta, and United Airlines.
 Other airports in the region include the Culpeper Regional Airport, the Gordonsville Municipal Airport, the Louisa County Airport/Freeman Field, and the Orange County Airport.

-Central Virginia also offers access to Dulles International Airport and its 86 direct domestic destinations and 57 direct international departures weekly as well as Reagan National Airport, Richmond International Airport, and Baltimore/Washington International Airport.
+Central Virginia also offers access to major international airports: Dulles International Airport, Reagan National Airport, Richmond International Airport, and Baltimore/Washington International Airport.